tyler1li/Cloud-Hosted-Portfolio-Website/README.md

 ## WHAT WAS DONE

-• Architected and deployed a secure static website using AWS services, leveraging S3 for hosting, CloudFront for content delivery, Route 53 for DNS, and AWS Certificate Manager for HTTPS encryption.
-• Configured bucket policies and access controls following least-privilege principles, ensuring secure object access via Origin Access Control (OAC) and private S3 permissions.
-• Integrated Formspree.io for client-side email submissions and implemented a downloadable résumé feature to enhance interactivity while maintaining a secure front-end design.
+-Architected and deployed a serverless static website using AWS core services -Configured Amazon S3 for static hosting with secure bucket policies -Implemented CloudFront distribution to enable HTTPS and improve performance via edge caching -Integrated AWS Certificate Manager (ACM) for secure SSL/TLS encryption -Configured Route 53 DNS records to route traffic from a custom domain to CloudFront -Applied least-privilege access controls using private S3 buckets and Origin Access Control (OAC) -Customized a front-end template using HTML/CSS/JavaScript to create a professional portfolio -Integrated Formspree for secure client-side contact form submissions -Added a downloadable resume functionality for improved recruiter accessibility